navroz-lamba/Prediciting-Airbnb-prices-in-LA/README.md

-# irbnb prices in LA
+# Airbnb prices in LA

 Predicts the nightly price of Airbnb in Los Angeles depending on the location, property type, number of bedrooms, etc.